scala/sbt-scala-module/README.md

 ## Set up tag-based publishing

-The instructions here are a summary of the readme in https://github.com/olafurpg/sbt-ci-release
+The instructions here are a summary of the readme in https://github.com/olafurpg/sbt-ci-release and https://github.com/scalacenter/sbt-version-policy

   - Create a fresh GPG key: `gpg --gen-key`
     - Real name: use "project-name bot"